 - Keynote on internal nutrient load in the Baltic Sea – Jouni Lehtoranta, Senior Research Scientist, Finnish Environment Institute

-- SEABASED pilot results
+- SEABASED pilot results presented by project partners

 - Panel discussion: Experts’ views on the risks, potential and future of sea-based methods

 Marjukka Porvari, Director of the Clean Baltic Sea Projects, John Nurminen Foundation (moderator)

 Jacob Hagberg, Head of Delegation for Sweden in HELCOM

 Marjo Tarvainen, Senior Officer, Centre for Economic Development, Transport and the Environment for Uusimaa, Finland

 Maria Gustavsson, Water Specialist, County Administrative Board of Östergötland

 Seppo Knuuttila, Senior Research Scientist, Finnish Environment Institute

 Tony Cederberg, Station Manager, Husö Biological Station and The Government of Åland

 Part 2: How will the gathered knowledge be used in practice?